-- 100. Although the reach of the Establishment Clause extends far beyond prayer, Plaintiffs 1 - all agree with President George Bush's assessment that the inclusion of the words, "under 2 - God" turns the Pledge into a faith-based means of "humbly seeking the wisdom and 3 - blessing of Divine Providence."
+- God" turns the Pledge into a faith-based means of "humbly seeking the wisdom and 3 - blessing of Divine Providence."
 Whether or not that makes it a "prayer" per se is merely 4 - a matter of semantics.
-5 - 101.
-In addition to the Establishment Clause, Free Exercise Clause, and Equal Protection 6 - Clause violations, "under God" in the Pledge infringes upon the adult Plaintiffs' rights of 7 - 8 parenthood.
-As parents, the adult Plaintiffs have an unrestricted right to inculcate in their - children the Atheistic beliefs they find persuasive, free from governmental interference.
-9 - 10 Yet - due to the now-religious Pledge - government agents are weighing in on the - 11 quintessential question of faith and religious belief in the public schools.
-Government is - 12 prohibited from taking sides in such a debate in any setting.
-That it has ritualized this - 13 conduct in the public school setting is unconscionable. - 14 102.
-The government's use of the words "under God" in the Nation's Pledge of Allegiance - 15 infringes upon each of these fundamental constitutional rights (of not being turned into - "political outsiders," of Free Exercise of religion, of Equal Protection, and of parenthood).
+5 - 6 In addition to the Establishment Clause, Free Exercise Clause, and Equal Protection - Clause violations, "under God" in the Pledge infringes upon the adult Plaintiffs' rights of 7 - parenthood.
+As parents, the adult Plaintiffs have an unrestricted right to inculcate in their 8 - children the Atheistic beliefs they find persuasive, free from governmental interference.
+9 - Yet due to the now-religious Pledge government agents are weighing in on the 10 - quintessential question of faith and religious belief in the public schools.
+Government is 11 - 12 prohibited from taking sides in such a debate in any setting.
+That it has ritualized this - conduct in the public school setting is unconscionable.
+13 - The government's use of the words "under God" in the Nation's Pledge of Allegiance 102.
+14 - infringes upon each of these fundamental constitutional rights (of not being turned into 15 - "political outsiders," of Free Exercise of religion, of Equal Protection, and of parenthood).
 16 - Such infringements may not occur without a compelling state interest.
-No such 17 - 18 compelling interest exists.
+No such 17 - compelling interest exists.
+18

-- 103. Being forced to confront government-sponsored monotheistic religious dogma is 20 - 21 injury enough for an individual who denies the existence of any god.
-To be asked to - affirm a belief in that dogma especially when part of a group undertaking furthers the 22 - injury.
-23 - Such a situation is also made more onerous when the affirmation is made part of a 24 104. - 25 patriotic ritual, thus calling the individual's patriotism into question in front of his or her - 26 peers. - 27 105.
-On top of all this is the fact that the procedure involves standing, facing the Flag of the - 28 United States of America, and placing one's hand over one's heart.
+- 20 103.
+Being forced to confront government-sponsored monotheistic religious dogma is - injury enough for an individual who denies the existence of any god.
+To be asked to 21 - affirm a belief in that dogma especially when part of a group undertaking furthers the 22 - 23 injury. - Such a situation is also made more onerous when the affirmation is made part of a 24 - patriotic ritual, thus calling the individual's patriotism into question in front of his or her 25 - 26 peers. - On top of all this is the fact that the procedure involves standing, facing the Flag of the 105.
+27 - United States of America, and placing one's hand over one's heart.
+28

-$^{^{9}}$ "When we pledge allegiance to One Nation under God, our citizens participate in an important American tradition of humbly seeking the wisdom and blessing of Divine Providence."
+9 "When we pledge allegiance to One Nation under God, our citizens participate in an important American tradition of humbly seeking the wisdom and blessing of Divine Providence."
 Letter of George W. Bush, November 13, 2002, addressed to the Hawaii State Federation of Honpa Hongawanji Lay Associations, cited in the Amicus Curiae Brief of Americans United for Separation of Church and State et al. in Elk Grove Unified Sch.
 Dist. v.
 Newdow, 124 S. Ct.
 2301 (2004).

-- 1 106.
-For government to impose an adverse religious burden upon adults in such a setting is - 2 unquestionably in violation of the Religion Clauses of the First Amendment. - 107.
-For the government to impost an adverse religious burden upon children in the public 3 - schools in incomprehensible under the First Amendment's Religion Clauses.
-4 - 108.
-5 No one - much less impressionable children in the public schools - should ever be - forced to choose between conforming to the state-endorsed religious belief or appearing as 6 - unpatriotic, political (and religious) "outsiders."
-That this occurs repeatedly in the lives of 7 - 8 Plaintiffs (and especially the schoolchildren Plaintiffs) demands an immediate remedy.
+- Į 106.
+For government to impose an adverse religious burden upon adults in such a setting is 2 unquestionably in violation of the Religion Clauses of the First Amendment. - For the government to impost an adverse religious burden upon children in the public 3 schools in incomprehensible under the First Amendment's Religion Clauses.
+4 - No one much less impressionable children in the public schools should ever be 5 - forced to choose between conforming to the state-endorsed religious belief or appearing as 6 - unpatriotic, political (and religious) "outsiders."
+That this occurs repeatedly in the lives of 7 - Plaintiffs (and especially the schoolchildren Plaintiffs) demands an immediate remedy.
+8